 Between the ages of 71 and 94, Bass published 32 journal articles, 26 of which were about dental hygiene.
-Many of these publications further elaborated on his "Right Kind" method for proper brushing and flossing techniques, including proper oral-care techniques for children and the elderly.21 He eventually designed a toothbrush and floss to work with his method that were so precise that their requirements included the exact thickness and shape of the bristle tips and number of turns per inch of a particular unwaxed nylon yarn.22 Bass's articles also noted deficiencies in preventative dentistry in the military and in dental education.
+Many of these publications further elaborated on his "Right Kind" method for proper requirements included the exact thickness and shape of the bristle tips and number of turns per inch of a particular unwaxed nylon yarn.22 Bass's articles also noted deficiencies in preventative dentistry in the military and in dental education.
 These articles fueled antipathies with the Public Health Service, American Dental Association, and the rest of organized dentistry and seldom appeared in dental journals.23